-The purpose of the Funders Council for the FOUNDRY Richmond Centre is to provide the overarching governance and oversight for FOUNDRY Richmond.
-Included in this role is to ensure that high level communications and contracts to the Core Operating Partners of FOUNDRY Richmond are in line with outcomes and objectives for FOUNDRY Richmond.
-Decision making will assist in meeting service delivery objectives and expectations, and to maintain strong engagement with the community and local stakeholders, in relation to Richmond Addiction Services Society's role as a Lead Agency of FOUNDRY Richmond and operator of the FOUNDRY Richmond.
+The purpose of the Funders Council for the FOUNDRY

+Overarching governance and oversight for FOUNDRY

+Included in this role is to ensure that high level communications and contracts to the Core Operating Partners of FOUNDRY are in line with outcomes and objectives for FOUNDRY and operator of the FOUNDRY

+Decision making will assist in meeting service delivery objectives and expectations, and to maintain strong engagement with the community and local stakeholders, in relation to Richmond Addiction Services Society's role as a Lead Agency of FOUNDRY

-A critical role for this council is to elevate issues from a community level in Richmond to a regional or even a provincial level when appropriate.
+A critical role for this council is to elevate issues from a community level in regional or even a provincial level when appropriate.

-Project continuity is a significant outcome for this table to ensure succession planning and guarantee the longevity of FOUNDRY Richmond regardless of internal changes that occur in local agencies and governments.
+Project continuity is a significant outcome for this table to ensure succession planning and guarantee the longevity of FOUNDRY regardless of internal changes that occur in local agencies and governments.